ObjectifGroup/fomovote-api/docs.md

 **Note**: We recommend using exit as the count because it's not uncommon for someone to enter the polling station and have to be redirected to resolve an issue with their registration, identification, or similar.

-## Polling Location Line Data
+# Polling Location Line Data

 While the polls are open (even during early voting), every 5 minutes we will update the following endpoint that you can pull to get line data.
 If we're able to process data faster than every 5 minutes, we may elect to do so.
-The endpoint is hosted on Amazon S3, so feel free to not cache it and request it as frequently as you'd like on behalf of your users.
-(If you'd like to get data over time programmatically, please contact @EdIreson so that you don't make our AWS bill outrageous by requesting it every 5 seconds or something like that.)

 > https&#58;//v1.data-api.fomo.vote/lines.json